daormar/debasher/doc/design_doc_resident.md

 and to
 start the new process.

-## The reader-dies direction: one open question
+## The reader-dies direction

-Ghost connections already answer two of the three original concerns for a dying reader: the writer never sees `BrokenPipeError` (it blocks on backpressure instead, so there is nothing to reopen or resend), and unread data in the pipe survives a reader's crash and relaunch (see "Ghost connections" above).
+Ghost connections answer the crash of a reader: the writer never sees `BrokenPipeError` (it blocks on backpressure instead, so there is nothing to reopen or resend), and unread data in the pipe survives a reader's crash and relaunch (see "Ghost connections" above).

-What remains open is the symmetric case of `CLOSE` itself. `CLOSE` travels only in the direction the data does, from a writer to its readers, so a node that stops reading from one of its inputs sends nothing back to whatever writes to it.
-A writer therefore cannot tell a reader that closed on purpose (finished for good) from one that crashed and may relaunch: both look the same, the writer just blocks once the pipe fills.
-Closing this needs a signal in the other direction, symmetric to `CLOSE`, and is not designed.
+`CLOSE` travels only in the direction the data does, from a writer to its readers, so a node that stops reading from one of its inputs sends nothing back to whatever writes to it.
+A writer therefore cannot tell a reader that stopped for good from one that crashed and may relaunch: both look the same, the writer just blocks once the pipe fills, and its outbound backlog grows until `OUT_BACKLOG_FAIL_BYTES` stops it with an error that names the port (see "Checkpoint persistence").
+A signal in the other direction, symmetric to `CLOSE`, is in Future work.

 # Loose ends to check before considering the design closed